 Smart manufacturers are moving away from vertically integrated supply chains and linear take-waste-use production models.
 Instead, they are adopting an approach that repairs, re-uses and recovers.

-It’s called the circular economy – and it’s a trillion-dollar business opportunity.
+It’s called the circular economy – and it’s a huge business opportunity.

 By rethinking your supply and distribution networks, you can prove the origin of all your assets and materials, and encourage sustainable, secure ways for your key people and partners to collaborate.